Fuerzas Especiales: Structure

+FESGO and FESPA each have about 220 personnel, while FESCEN has less than 160 operators, and is specialized in counter terror operations in central Mexico.

 FES personnel are capable of carrying out non-conventional warfare in the air, sea and land, using all means of infiltration available to develop the most variable operational incursions with the use of military diving techniques, parachuting, vertical descent, urban combat, sniping and use of explosives.
 The units are well organized, trained and equipped to operate independently in maritime, lake, riverine or terrestrial scenarios.

 Operations

 The FES has played a major active role in the war against international cartels by undertaking direct action missions, intelligence gathering, reconnaissance operations, weapons and facility seizures, kill or capture missions with support from U.S. government agencies such as the DEA.

 Some of their most known operations are as follows: